In the vineyard

 An ecosystem-based cultivation

 Labouring the ground with our five horses ensures precise and delicate work around the vines and prevents the soil from being compacted with a tractor.
 Ploughing is prohibited, we simply score the surface of the soil so as not to disturb the mycorrhizal network.
 We foster the diversity of our vine plants through mass selection and devote close attention to root growth and the microbial life of the soils.

-Like our ancestors before us, the use of chemical fertilisers and other artificial products is forbidden.
+Like our ancestors before us, the use of synthetic fertilisers and other chemical products is forbidden.
 The vines are treated mainly with plant infusions.
 We use horsetail, buckthorn or nettle, which we grow on the estate, in addition to horn compost and a selection of dynamic preparations.
 Treatment is carried out regularly right up to the harvest, which is accomplished entirely by hand.
 We do not carry out green harvesting or leaf-stripping.

 A family on an ongoing quest

 This work led at one with our surroundings goes hand in hand with a committed, forerunning sensitivity to the environment.
 After the Second World War, Pierre-Robert Amoreau, Jean Pierre’s father, was one of the first members of the “Nature & Progrès” organisation.
 Founded in 1964, this non-profit group of farmers and trade-workers pioneered agro-biology and biodynamics in France.
 At a time when engagement for the environment was not a given and was largely misunderstood, even ridiculed, we upheld and strengthened our position as such protection bodies formed.